Active Directory and Azure Active Directory Support

 Active Directory (AD) is Microsoft's core identity management and directory service for on-premises, cloud-based, or hybrid networks.
 On-premises Active Directory enables centralized single-sign-on (SSO) for applications and services and supports infrastructure components such as DNS, DHCP, IPsec, Wi-Fi, NPS, and VPN.
 When on-premises Active Directory Domain Services (AD DS) is installed on a server, that server can be promoted to a domain controller for domain management with support for Group Policy, fine-grained password policy, Active Directory Admin Center, and other features.

 Azure Active Directory is Microsoft's cloud-based Identity-as-a-Service (IDaaS) solution for identity, access management, and security.
-Azure AD allows you to register users, groups, apps, and devices with Azure to enable SSO access to apps and Office 365 accounts.
+Azure AD allows you to register users, groups, apps, and devices with Azure to enable SSO access to apps and Microsoft 365 accounts.
 With the Azure AD Connect application installed on-premises, you can sync local usernames and passwords up to Azure AD to support a hybrid network model.

 For two decades, Progent has delivered expertise for all releases of Active Directory and Active Directory Domain Services (AD DS), providing the knowledge and experience needed to design, deploy, and troubleshoot complex AD deployments across an enterprise.